-Cut off the top and base of the pineapple.
+Cut a flat surface at the top and base of the pineapple.
 Stand upright on the base and from the top cut off the thick skin to the base taking the 'eyes' with the skin.
 Pineapple may be sliced thinly into rings or cut lengthwise into quarters, remove the hard fibrous spine, then cut into wedges.